Mayonnaise gets a bit of a bad rap, but it can actually be included in a cholesterol-lowering diet if eaten in moderation. Here’s why:-

 Sometimes only mayonnaise will do, but there are some good alternatives for mayonnaise that can be used with certain dishes.
 For example:-

 - Houmous, which contains cholesterol-lowering chickpeas, works well in sandwiches and wraps with chicken or falafels.
 Recipe here.

 - Tzatziki, when made with fat free natural yoghurt, makes a great cholesterol-friendly accompaniment to grilled meats or fish.
 Recipe here.

 - Smashed Avocado, which contains cholesterol-lowering fats and tons of nutrients, works well as a dip (with a squeeze of lemon juice and a pinch of salt) or in salmon bagels.

 - Infused Olive Oils, which are rich in cholesterol-lowering monounsaturated fats, make a delicious and simple salad dressing.

 Mayonnaise is high in fat, but the main UK brands (Hellman’s, Heinz and supermarket own-brands) are made with rapeseed oil, which contains healthy fats that can actually help to lower cholesterol.
-The saturated fat content per serving of these UK brands of mayonnaise is low enough that it won’t inflate your daily saturated fat intake too much.
-Therefore it’s fine to include these brands of mayonnaise in a heart healthy diet if eaten in moderation (i.e. one tablespoon a few times a week in sandwiches and pasta salads, and always stick to just one tablespoon.
+The saturated fat content per serving of these UK brands of mayonnaise is low enough that it won’t inflate your daily saturated fat intake too much if eaten in moderation.
+I have it a few times a week in sandwiches and pasta salads, and always stick to just one tablespoon.